Analysis: Saudi move reflects fears U.S. falling for Iranian charm

 IRANIAN DOMINATION

-For Riyadh, the prospect of a U.S. deal with Tehran raises several unappetizing scenarios, including continued Iranian domination over big Arab neighbors such as Syria and Iraq, and an Israel-Iran war with Gulf Arab states caught in the middle.
+For Riyadh, the prospect of a U.S. deal with Tehran raises several unappetising scenarios, including continued Iranian domination over big Arab neighbours such as Syria and Iraq, and an Israel-Iran war with Gulf Arab states caught in the middle.

 "It's the Americans' ability to manage the situation that's the problem.
 It's a bit like back to Jimmy Carter's time.
 Bill Clinton wasn't like that.
 He was more able, more active, more of a leader," said the analyst close to official Saudi thinking.